threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 This will generate a strong random password that will be used to secure each zdb.
 You can replace the code that generates the password with your own password if you wish.
 For now, don't worry about having to save the randomly generated password.
 It will get written to the config file and you can take note of it later.

-For the metadata and back end nodes, replace the example values with the node IDs you selected before.
-Set your desired back end size too, which is specified in gigabtyes.
+For the metadata and backend nodes, replace the example values with the node IDs you selected before.
+Set your desired backend size too, which is specified in gigabtyes.
 For more details on selection of backend nodes, and how many of each type to specify, see the previous section on planning a deployment.

 ### Deploy Metadata Zdbs

 Here is an example script to deploy the metadata zdbs based on the variables set above.
-This uses a fixed size of 1 GB, which should be plenty:
+This uses a fixed size of 1 GB, which is the minimum when deploying via tfcmd and should be plenty for storing all of the metadata ever needed by a typical QSFS deployment.
+Metadata zdbs run in `user` mode.

 ```sh
 for node in $METADATA_NODES; do